Lesson Plan - Get It!

 That's right.
 The very first phone call did not contain the word hello.
-In fact, there wasn't even a ring!
+There wasn't even a ring!

 Alexander Graham Bell used his new electrical apparatus to summon his assistant.
 While we cannot hear that conversation, the Smithsonian Institution has been able to restore some of its earliest audio recordings.

-Listen to "Hear my voice, Alexander Graham Bell" from CBS News:
+Listen to him say, "Hear my voice, Alexander Graham Bell."

-- So why do we say "hello" when we answer a phone call?
+- Why do we say "Hello," when we answer a phone call?

-The original telephones were just an open line between parties, and you would simply start to speak when you wanted to start a conversation.
-There was no ring to grab attention, so Alexander Graham Bell suggested saying "Ahoy!" to let the other party know you wanted to talk.
+The original telephones were just an open line between parties, and you would start to speak when you wanted to start a conversation.
+There was no ring to grab attention, so Alexander Graham Bell suggested saying, "Ahoy!" to let the other party know you wanted to talk.

 No matter how it is answered, the telephone is undoubtedly one of the breakthrough inventions of the century!
-Let's get to know the inventor himself.
+Get to know the inventor himself.

 Who Is Alexander Graham Bell?

-He had two brothers, Melville James Bell and Edward Charles Bell, both of whom died from tuberculosis.
-Growing up, Alexander was always interested in experimenting with sounds and assisting the deaf with communication, which makes sense given his parents' background.
+He had two brothers, Melville James Bell and Edward Charles Bell, who died from tuberculosis.
+Growing up, Alexander was always interested in experimenting with sounds and assisting people who could not hear with communication, which makes sense given his parents' background.